 A

-object describing the fit of the multi-state model- newdata
+coxphobject describing the fit of the multi-state model- newdata

 A data frame with the same variable names as those that appear in the